Schossi/SceneConnectorWeb/_pages/manual/connector.md

 As long as no Scene is chosen for a SceneConnector it only displays an arrow indicating its direction instead of the full handles.

 ## Positioning

+This settings affects how connectors move their own or other loaded scenes when they are loaded or traversed.

 ### Static
 Static connectors are not moved during runtime.
 When a static connector is opened during editing and the connectors don't line up it is aligned and marked dirty so you can save the corrected position.